eerimoq/pumbaa/docs/library-reference/sync/event.rst

    .. method:: read(mask=0xffffffff)

-      Wait for an event to occur and return a mask of all events.
+      Wait for an event to occur and return a mask of all active events.

-   .. method:: write(mask)
+   .. method:: write(mask=0xffffffff)

-      Write given events to the channel.
+      Write given event(s) to the channel.

    .. method:: size()

-      Get the number of events set in the channel.
+      Get the number of event(s) set in the channel.